enspyrco/monorepo/packages/flutter/apps/adventuring/git_vis/README.md

 ### Get the submodule

-We have a copy of libgit2 in the repo as a submodule, located in `git_vis/libgit2`
+We have a copy of libgit2 as a submodule, located in `git_vis/libgit2`.
 If the folder is empty, enter:

 ```sh
 git submodule init